hchenqi/DynamicEditor/README.md

 > F(T)

-The runtime calls an interpreter function with input item and then outputs a new interpreter function and a new item for the output interpreter function to interpret.
+At runtime an interpreter function receives an input item and then outputs a new interpreter function and a new item for the output interpreter function to interpret.

 > t: T, F(T) -> t': T', F'(T')

 For a fixed interpreter function, item is variable.
-For the runtime, interpreter functions and items are variable.
+At runtime, interpreter functions and items are both variable.

 An interpreter function is of fixed size and contains enumerable content.
-The runtime can be of arbitrary size, but at a fixed time point, it is also of fixed size and contains enumerable content.
+At runtime it can be of arbitrary size, but at a fixed time point, it is still of fixed size.

 Examples:

-- An item with union type T of sub-types <T1, T2, ..., Tn> is stored as a tuple `{ tag, payload }` with tag being an integer index of the payload type in (1, 2, ..., n) and payload being sub-item in that type.
+- An item with union type T of sub-types < T1, T2, ..., Tn > is stored as a tuple `{ i, payload }` with i being an integer index of the payload type in (1, 2, ..., n) and payload being sub-item in that type.
 Its interpreter function F(T) is a mapping between integer indices and sub- interpreter functions accepting the corresponding sub-types { 1 ~ F1(T1), 2 ~ F2(T2), ..., n ~ Fn(Tn) }.
-The runtime takes item `{ tag, payload }` with type T and interpreter function F(T), reads the tag i, and produces item `payload` with type Ti and interpreter function Fi.
+At runtime it receives the item, reads i, and produces an item just as `payload` with type Ti and interpreter function Fi.

-  > { tag, payload }: T <T1, T2, ..., Tn>, F(T) { 1 ~ F1(T1), 2 ~ F2(T2), ..., n ~ Fn(Tn) } -> payload: Ti, Fi(Ti)
+  > { i, payload: Ti }: T < T1, T2, ..., Tn >, F(T) { 1 ~ F1(T1), 2 ~ F2(T2), ..., n ~ Fn(Tn) } -> payload: Ti, Fi(Ti)

-- Interpreter function F for items with empty type `{}` gives constant output of item with a certain type T' and interpreter function F'.
-We can also say that F is a constant function constructed by combining an item t' with type T' and F'(T').
+- An interpreter function F for items with empty type {} gives constant output of an item with a certain type T and an interpreter function F'.
+We can also say that F is a constant function constructed by combining an item t with type T and F'(T).

-  > {}, F({}) -> t': T', F'(T')
+  > {}, F({}) -> t: T, F'(T)

-- An item with union type T of sub-types <T1, T2, ..., Tn>, where each sub-type Ti is an empty type, has empty payload and is stored just as `tag` with tag being the integer index.
+- An item with union type T of sub-types < T1, T2, ..., Tn >, where each sub-type Ti is an empty type, has empty payload and is stored just as the integer index `i`.
 Its interpreter function F(T) maps the indices to the corresponding sub- interpreter functions which are constant functions.

-  > tag: T <T1 {}, T2 {}, ..., Tn {}>, F(T) { 1 ~ F1({}), 2 ~ F2({}), ..., n ~ Fn({}) } -> {}, Fi({})
+  > i: T < T1 {}, T2 {}, ..., Tn {} >, F(T) { 1 ~ F1({}), 2 ~ F2({}), ..., n ~ Fn({}) } -> {}, Fi({})

-- Exist functions for a certain input type that output item with empty type and a constant function.
+- Exist functions that receive a certain input type and output items with empty type and constant functions.

   > t: T, F(T) -> {}, F'({})